udzura/slides/rubykaigi2025/index.md

 # Revisiting: What is Wardite?

-- It's a Pure Ruby WebAssembly Runtime
+- A Pure Ruby WebAssembly Runtime...
 - What is WebAssembly?
 - What is a WebAssembly Runtime?